 Ensuring success with targeted personnel management

-Our human resources management system is specified centrally by the group for all production sites.
+In this respect, our system of human resources management is specified centrally by the Group for all production sites.
+The requirements are defined by Salzgitter AG with the Group mandate, a data administration system for personnel issues and processes.
 This ensures that all of the necessary IT and data privacy standards are met.
-The requirements are defined by Salzgitter AG with the group mandate, a data administration system for personnel issues and processes.
 The Central Human Resources Division controls the issues that concern all production sites centrally from our headquarters in Dortmund.
 This is where our strategic functions are also anchored.
-Proximity to employees and user departments is ensured by HR officers appointed at the respective plants who exchange information on goals, measures and developments on a regular basis.
+Furthermore, HR officers are appointed at the respective plants who regularly exchange information on goals, measures and developments, thus assuring proximity to employees and user departments.

-We are convinced that non-financial goals also contribute to the success of the company in the long term.
-This is why not only key economic figures but also ecological and social objectives are important when drawing up agreements with our executive managers.
-For several years now we have thus fixed annual targets group-wide in order to intensify the further training of our employees and further reduce the number of accidents.
+We are convinced that not only financial goals contribute to the success of the company in the long term.
+When drawing up agreements with our executive managers, non-financial key figures also play a role.
+For several years now we have thus fixed annual targets Group-wide in order to intensify the further training of our workforce and further reduce the number of accidents.

 Co-determination on an equal footing

-At our German production sites a number of company agreements have been negotiated with the works council to strengthen employee interests.
+At our German production sites a number of company agreements have been negotiated with the works council to strengthen the interests of our workforce.
 They govern the rights, obligations and obligatory standards for personnel.
 These include company agreements on the following topics, among others:

 One important aspect of our HR strategy is the KHS code of conduct that focuses on the respectful treatment of one another, among other things.
-It is described in detail in the chapter on compliance.
+This is described in detail in the chapter on compliance management.

-As we find it extremely important that the agreed regulations – both our code of conduct and our company agreements – are actually adhered to, audits and tests are a matter of course for KHS.
+Adherence to the agreed regulations of both our code of conduct and our company agreements is very important to us, which is why KHS substantiates this with various audits and tests as a matter of course.
 These include:

 - Assessments for exceeding work time limits